ORT141/QuietHeart/README.md

   <a href="README.uk.md">Українська</a>
 </p>

 QuietHeart is a Flutter-based mobile application designed to promote mindfulness, relaxation, and emotional well-being for children.
 The app provides a variety of calming activities, engaging games, and guided breathing exercises in a child-friendly interface.

 ## Features

 ### 🎧 Tales

 Listen to soothing stories that help children relax and develop emotional intelligence.
 The app includes multiple tales available in several languages (Ukrainian, English, and Hebrew).

 ### 🎮 Games

 Engage with educational and calming games:

--   **Sorting Groceries Game**: Learn about food categories and organization
+- **Sorting Garbage Game**: Learn about recycling and environmental care
 - **Matching Sounds**: Develop auditory recognition by matching different sounds
 - **Color Palette**: Explore colors and creativity in a relaxing activity

 ### 🫁 Breathing Exercises

 Follow guided breathing animations designed to help children regulate their emotions and reduce anxiety.
 Different visual patterns help guide the breathing experience.

 ### 🏃 Motion Activities